-The World Economic Forum’s Humanitarian Investing Initiative, co-chaired with the International Committee of the Red Cross (ICRC) and the World Bank Group, brings together corporates and investors with humanitarian and development actors to work together on new approaches that tackle long‑term challenges of fragility, protracted crises and forced displacement.
+The World Economic Forum’s Humanitarian Investing Initiative, co-chaired with the International Committee of the Red Cross (ICRC), the World Bank Group, Credit Suisse and the Netherlands brings together corporates and investors with humanitarian and development actors to work together on new approaches that tackle long‑term challenges of fragility, protracted crises and forced displacement.

 The initiative was launched at the World Economic Forum Annual-Meeting in Davos-Klosters in January 2019.

-The initiative aims to empower the Humanitarian Investing community through the following:
+The initiative aims to empower the Humanitarian and Resilience Investing community through the following:

 1. Promote a new narrative that bridges the existing siloes along the humanitarian-development continuum and is inclusive of investors and corporates;